rerako/Unity-tripups-in-Godot/README.md

 Tip4:

-How to check input mappings and built in actions: Project(top left tab) -> Project Settings -> Input Map -> built in actions (top left toggle of mini window )
+How to check input mappings and built in actions: Project Tab -> Project Settings (opens mini wondow)-> Input Map -> built in actions (top right toggle in mini window )